loda-lang/loda-programs/programs/oeis/list3.md

 * [A313752](http://oeis.org/A313752) ([L37 program](313/A313752.asm)): Coordination sequence Gal.5.300.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313753](http://oeis.org/A313753) ([L37 program](313/A313753.asm)): Coordination sequence Gal.6.253.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313754](http://oeis.org/A313754) ([L37 program](313/A313754.asm)): Coordination sequence Gal.4.142.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313772](http://oeis.org/A313772) ([L120 program](313/A313772.asm)): Coordination sequence Gal.6.328.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313773](http://oeis.org/A313773) ([L24 program](313/A313773.asm)): Coordination sequence Gal.5.131.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313780](http://oeis.org/A313780) ([L11 program](313/A313780.asm)): Coordination sequence Gal.3.23.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313781](http://oeis.org/A313781) ([L24 program](313/A313781.asm)): Coordination sequence Gal.6.617.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.